AideenM12/Galway-Tours-MS1/README.md

 * The language.jpg image was originally obtained from [Elevate on upsplash.com](https://unsplash.com/photos/UoPNA8I-_p0)
 * The following images were supplied by me for the testimonials section of the homepage: aoifeandnoddy.jpg, brian.jpg, becky.jpg,    rob.jpg.

+### Code

+* The hover function of the navigation links located beneath the hero image was originally taken from the Mini Project with Bootstrap 4 by Matt Rudge.

+* The testimonials section of the homepage was inspired by the Bootstrapping your next Big idea lesson series by Matt Rudge of the Code Institute.

 ### Acknowledgements

+* I'd like to thank my mentor Aaron Sinnott for providing excellent feedback and offering advice about various different aspects of the project which pushed me to improve.

+* I'd also like to thank my mentor Seun for providing initial feedback and helping me with some stylistic issues during the earlier stages of the project.

+* I'd like to thank the entire Slack community for continually offering solutions and providing positive motivation throughout this project.

+* I'd like to thank my Springboard classmates for constantly offering help and support throughout the project and also pushing me to improve by maintaining a high standard in their own work.